taufik-adinugraha/dummy-streamer/PIPELINE.md

 How It Works:
 - AggregatingMergeTree allows us to store partial aggregate states (count, sum, min, max, avg, etc.) instead of simple sums.
 - Every time new rows arrive in l3_power_joined, ClickHouse updates l4_power_agg_stats by accumulating partial states (countState, sumState, etc.).
-- The actual numeric values (e.g., total count or total sum) are not stored as simple numbers; they’re stored as partial aggregates that need a final merge step at query time.
+- The actual numeric values (e.g., total count or total sum) are not stored as simple numbers; they're stored as partial aggregates that need a final merge step at query time.
 - Average can be calculated as sum / count.

 ## 3. Querying the Data